What Can Mums Do to Achieve Work Life Balance?

 Once you know where your priorities lie, it is also important that you communicate this with the other members of your workplace so that they are aware of them and can help you carry out your tasks and responsibilities against those priorities.

-We may never be able to achieve that perfect balance between work and life, but we can shift our focus on achieving work life effectiveness instead.
-This involves shifting our priorities based on the current situation at work and home.
+We may never be able to achieve that perfect balance between work and life, but we can shift our focus on achieving work-life effectiveness instead.
+This involves shifting our priorities based on the current situation at work and at home.

 Yvonne McGill, Vice President Finance & Chief Financial Officer of Commercial Business (Asia Pacific & Japan) at Dell shared, “In life, there’s always a need to re-shift re-prioritise.
 If there’s an emergency at work, you might have to call off something that you have planned with the family – and the opposite should apply also.”

 Be sure to watch this space in the weeks to come to check out how these power mums strive to achieve work-life balance.